The Psychological Aspect of Addiction

 • Loss of appetite associated with not using or quitting

-• Denial about the addiction
+• Denial of the addiction

 • Obsessing about using or obtaining the substance in question